Prevalence of Hearing Loss in the Workplace

 Visit Us at Ear to Hear

-Ear to Hear has locations in Florida and Illinois, as well as online hearing aid services.
+Ear to Hear has locations in Arizona, Florida, Missouri, Indiana and Illinois.
 If you believe you are experiencing changes to your hearing loss due to exposure to high levels of sound, contact us for a free hearing test and otoscopic exam.
 If a hearing loss is detected, our team will work with you to find the best solution for your hearing needs.
 We provide hearing aid fittings to ensure the best listening experience for you.